Auction Finance Bridging Loans

 Interest Rates for Auction Bridging Finance

 Interest rates for bridge loans vary with many factors involved.
-We have access to over 200 UK bridging finance lenders that all provide finance for auction loans.
-Usually you would be looking at interest rates from 0.37% right through to 1.6% over up to 2 years term.
+We have access to over 200 lenders in the UK, our bridging finance lenders all provide finance for auction loans.
+Usually, you would be looking at interest rates from 0.37% right through to 1.6% over up to 2 years term.
 You may be subject to additional charges such as valuation fees, lender administration costs and a broker fee.

 Things to consider with an auction house purchase